 Owyn Plant-Based Protein Shakes – These aren’t as high in vitamins and minerals as many “meal replacement” shakes.
 But they do boast a high dose of allergy-friendly protein (from pea and pumpkin), and have a decent amount of fiber and plant-based fats with relatively low sugars.
 See my Full Review.

 PlantFusion Complete Plant Protein – Peas, artichokes, sprouted amaranth, and sprouted quinoa infuse this beverage with protein.
 It’s also fortified with a nice blend of vitamins and minerals.

 Soylent Ready-to-Drink Meal – At 400 calories, this is a true meal replacement.
 It’s dairy-free, gluten-free, and high in both fat and protein.
 It is soy-based.

 Svelte Organic Protein Shakes – These soy-based, vegan drinks from CalNaturale have just enough protein, fiber, and supplemental nutrition to eek onto the meal replacement shake radar.
 However, they are much lower in calories, and lower in sugars, too.
 See my Full Review.

-True Solution Allergen Free Nutrition Shakes – These dairy-free meal replacement shakes are vegan, gluten-free, and made without any of the top 8 allergens.
+True Solution Allergen Free Nutrition Shakes (Temporarily Discontinued)– These dairy-free meal replacement shakes are vegan, gluten-free, and made without any of the top 8 allergens.
 They are high in protein (pea protein concentrate), fiber, and supplemental ingredients.
 See my Full Review.